Forest School Vision Statement

-I am very excitied that we are now in the transition period of becoming a Forest School.
+I am very excited that we are now a Forest School.
 It is important that this is a whole school approach so we are building up our ethos, resources, knowledge and skills slowly and appropriately to ensure all children, staff, parents and governors are on board.

 The Forest School approach is an ethos that believes that it is paramount a child learns how to stay safe and manage risks.